 The first screen will show you the cluster composition which details the store codes, names, formats, sizes, region and NODs linked to each cluster.
 Each grid can be extracted by right-clicking on it and selecting ‘Save Grid’ as either an XLS, XLSX or CSV file.

-Step 11: Cluster ‘Mappings’, as seen in image above.
+Step 11: Cluster ‘Mappings’, as seen in the image above.

 In the grid on the left, you are able to extract the market format report (changes report) which specifies the old and new clusters per store.